JiaquanYe/TableMASTER-mmocr/README.md

 ### Inference

-To get final results, firstly, we need to forward 3 models mentioned above, respectively.
-Secondly, we merge the results by our matching algorithm, and get the final results, which is HTML code.
+To get final results, firstly, we need to forward the three up-mentioned models, respectively.
+Secondly, we merge the results by our matching algorithm, to generate the final HTML code.

 1. Models inference.
+We do this to speed up the inference.

    ```shell
    python ./table_recognition/run_table_inference.py